-Our nominating committee in 2015 consisted of Alexander Ruckdaeschel, William Lee and Michael Scott, each of whom was a non-employee member of our board of directors.
+Our nominating committee consists of Alexander Ruckdaeschel, Paul Boris and Michael Scott, each of whom is a non-employee member of our board of directors.
 Mr. Scott is the chairperson of our nominating committee.
-Our current nominating committee consists of Messrs.
-Ruckdaeschel, Scott, and our recent board appointee Mr. Kay effective April 2016.
 Our board of directors has determined that each member of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and under the current rules of the NASDAQ Stock Market.
 Our board of directors has adopted a written charter for our nominating committee, which is available on our website (www.vuzix.com).
-Our nominating committee met once in 2015.
+Our nominating committee met six (6) times in 2016.